wangbtc/DDlight/README.md

 The Vagrant box in use is the CernVM.

 NOTE: By default this setup will use 2 cores and 2 GB of RAM.
-If you want to adjust these numbers, please edit the Vagrantfile before continuing.
+To adjust these numbers edit the Vagrantfile before continuing.

-Just perform the following steps:
+Perform the following steps:

 1. Clone repository: ```git clone https://github.com/bpenning/DDlight DDlight```
 2. Open terminal (or powershell on Windows)